A big gap of several months to a year on your resume signals a red flag for companies that are considering hiring you.

 - Internships are real job experience — Maybe you took a job as an intern because it was the only job you could get at the time.
 Being an intern is definitely resume worthy.
 So don’t leave it off your resume, even if it seems like unimportant work.
 An internship shows that you are willing to work hard even without pay.

-- Explain how you keep your skills fresh — point out positive things you did during the gap to improve your skills such as reading, education or online training courses you participated in.
+- Explain how you keep your skills fresh — point out positive things you did during the gap to improve your skills such as learning a programming language or online training courses you participated in.

 Honesty is the best policy